Insurance While Abroad

 - Call the emergency number of the international director provided by your campus or call the host country equivalent of 911 for a serious and/or life threatening medical emergency

-- Call FrontierMEDEX for all emergency travel, accident and sickness assistance.
-Call collect or reverse the charges through an international operator: +1-410-453-6330, ask for a claim number
+- Call Europ Assistance for all emergency travel, accident and sickness assistance.
+Call their worldwide collect number at +1-240-330-1551, ask for a claim number

 - Call the international office at your host institution or your institution's professor traveling with your group and give them the claim number